Life Changes that May Qualify you for a Special Benefits Enrollment Period

 3. You may change your beneficiary designations for the 401(k) Plan, Life Insurance and/ or AD&D insurance at any time, although certain restrictions apply.

-4. Go to Namely to submit a change in your benefits elections.
-Simply click on "Enroll in Benefits" in the left navigation bar on the Namely homepage.
+4. Go to Paycor to submit a change in your benefits elections.
+Simply click on "Benefits Elections" in the left navigation bar on your Paycor profile page.

 • Related Articles